MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configuration-initial.md

    (If you are using a SQL Server or PostgreSQL database, you can skip this step.)

 1. Install Microsoft R Server:
    + On Windows, follow these instructions: [Installation steps](../rserver-install-windows.md) | [Offline steps](../rserver-install-windows-offline.md)
    + On Linux, follow these instructions: [Installation steps](../rserver-install-linux-server.md) | [Offline steps](../rserver-install-linux-offline.md)

    >[!IMPORTANT]
-      >If you are installing in an offline environment, you must also manually install .NET core dependency before configuring any nodes.
+   >If installing in an offline environment, you must also manually these dependencies before configuring any nodes.
-      >+ Install .NET core 1.0.1 for R Server 9.0
    >+ Install .NET core 1.1 for R Server 9.1.0

 1. [Launch the administration utility](admin-utility.md#launch) with administrator privileges.
 The utility checks to see if any 9.0 configuration files are present under the `current` folder mentioned above.